apache/trafficserver/doc/admin-guide/plugins/metalink.en.rst

 or not.

-The plugin implements the :c:data:`TS_HTTP_READ_RESPONSE_HDR_HOOK` hook and :doc:`a null transformation <../../sdk/http-transformation-plugin/sample-null-transformation-plugin.en>` to compute the SHA-256 digest for content as it's added to the cache.
+The plugin implements the :c:data:`TS_HTTP_READ_RESPONSE_HDR_HOOK` hook and :ref:`a null transformation <developer-plugins-http-transformations-null-transform>` to compute the SHA-256 digest for content as it's added to the cache.
 It uses SHA256_Init(), SHA256_Update(), and SHA256_Final() from OpenSSL to compute the